lrthomps/lrthomps.github.io/_posts/2020-09-13-data-where.md

 ## Curated Datasets

 A breed all their own: they're uniform, tidy, split into training/validation/test sets, (over-)used to pit algorithms against each other (some curated and shared for that purpose but aren't adopted as readily).
 Older benchmarks are good for starting out or for hard variants of the problem statement (eg. one-shot!).
+See [sotabench](https://sotabench.com/) for a [Papers With Code](https://paperswithcode.com/) project to encourage reproducing published results.
 In no particular order:

 ### Images